scalameta/metals/docs/troubleshooting/faq.md

 This is a collection of frequently asked questions.
-We do our best to ensure everything is included in the docs in the relevant places, but sometimes it's either hard to explain in the context of the docs or there just isn't a good place to stick it.
+We do our best to ensure everything is included in the docs in the relevant places, but sometimes it's either hard to explain in the context of the docs or there just isn't a good enough place to stick it.
 This is an attempt to document some of the most common questions that we see related to Metals.

 ## I'm using Scala 2.13.x but doctor shows me `*-build` and `*-build-build` at 2.12.x